 Photography lovers will love this museum only dedicated to photography as an art form.
 There are incredible artistic photography exhibitions from the peculiar to the extreme.
 If this is down your alley, there is no reason to put off a visit to Fotografiska.

 The Drottningholm Palace is the permanent royal residence and one of the most impressive and best-preserved royal palaces from the 17th century.
-It is no surprise that the palace is declared a UNESCO World Heritage Site.
+Unsurprisingly, the palace is a UNESCO World Heritage Site.

 The palace is situated outside the centre and makes for a wonderful day trip or half-day trip to take in the opulent gardens and tour the majestic palace.